bevyengine/rfcs/implementation_details.md

 ## Storage

 IMO a fast, data-agnostic networking solution is impossible without the ability to handle things on the bit-level.
 Memcpy and integer compression are orders of magnitude faster than deep serialization and DEFLATE.

-To that end, the each snapshot should be a pre-allocated memory arena.
-The core storage resource would then basically amount to a ring buffer of arenas.
+To that end, each snapshot should be a pre-allocated memory arena.
+The core storage resource would then basically amount to a ring buffer of these arenas.

-On the server, this resource would hold a ring buffer of deltas (for the last `N` snapshots) with 0th delta being a full copy of the latest networked state.
-On the client these would all be considered snapshots.
+On the server, this would translate to a ring buffer of deltas (for the last `N` snapshots) along with a full copy of the latest networked state.
+On the client this would hold a bunch of snapshots.

 ```plaintext
                      delta ringbuf                      copy of latest